imohag9/POMLSDK.jl/docs/src/api.md

 ```@meta
-CurrentModule = POMLSDK
+CurrentModule = PomlSDK
 ```

 # API Reference
-This section documents all exported functions and types in POMLSDK.jl.
+This section documents all exported functions and types in PomlSDK.jl.